thespacemaker/githubUserSearch/README.md

 - [x] Add username, avatar, location, real name, email, count of public repositories, account creation timestamp, and last update timestamp.
 - [x] Add pagination
 - [ ] Link to repositories
+- [x] Add an easter egg in the deployed version... it shouldn't be too hard to find me...

 <p align='center'>